abdulrahmanRadan/toby-flutter/README.md

-# Flutter Project
+# Toby Flutter Project

-Welcome to your Flutter project!
+Welcome to the **Toby** Flutter project!

 ## Introduction

-This project is a Flutter application that [provide a brief description of the app].
-The app aims to [app goals] and offers [key features].
+This project is a Flutter application called **Toby**.
+The app aims to provide users with an easy and intuitive way to manage collections, tags, and media.
+Key features include the ability to add, edit, and delete collections, manage tags, and view related media.

 ## Requirements